 ELIGIBILITY - Most services have eligibility requirements.
-Eligibility may depend on factors such as diagnosis and/or IQ.
-Children whose disabilities are not easily classified are more likely to fall between the cracks.
+Eligibility may depend on factors such as insurance, diagnosis and/or IQ.

-DIFFERENT DEFINITIONS OF "CHILD"- Differing State regulations lead to different definitions for what constitutes a minor child and for how long parents are responsible.
-In criminal justice, a child becomes an adult at age 16.
+DIFFERENT DEFINITIONS OF "CHILD" - Differing State regulations lead to different definitions for what constitutes a minor child and for how long parents are responsible.
 At age 16, a youth may legally drop out of school.
 However, parents are financially responsible for their children until they reach age 21, meaning that a youth cannot receive public assistance to live independently unless parents contribute child support.
+In criminal justice, a child becomes an adult at age 17.

-HIPPA- stands for the Healthy Insurance Portability and Accountability Act of 1996.
-It protects your confidentiality as applied to PHI (private health information), means the information is not made available or disclosed t unauthorized persons or processes.
+HIPAA - stands for the Healthy Insurance Portability and Accountability Act of 1996.
+It protects your confidentiality as applied to PHI (private health information), means the information is not made available or disclosed to unauthorized persons or processes.

-MANDATED REPORTER- New York State and the New York State Child Protective System recognize certain professionals as holding the important role of mandated reporter of child abuse or maltreatment.
+MANDATED REPORTER - New York State and the New York State Child Protective System recognize certain professionals as holding the important role of mandated reporter of child abuse or maltreatment.
 These professionals can be held liable by both the civil and criminal legal systems for intentionally failing to make a report.
 Mandated reporters are required to report instances of suspected child abuse or maltreatment only when they are presented with reasonable cause to suspect child abuse or maltreatment in their professional roles.

-PARENTAL PERMISSION- Many services require parental permission up to age 18.
+PARENTAL PERMISSION - Many services require parental permission up to age 18.
 Some services may be provided in the absence of parental permission (e.g. runaway, homeless, and drug and alcohol services).

-PARENTAL RESPONSIBILITY- Parents are often held responsible for the behavior of their children.
+PARENTAL RESPONSIBILITY - Parents are often held responsible for the behavior of their children.

-SURRENDER OF CUSTODY- If your child must be placed in a residential treatment setting and DCFS is the placing agency, you may be asked to surrender custody as a condition of placement.
+SURRENDER OF CUSTODY - If your child must be placed in a residential treatment setting and DCFS is the placing agency, you may be asked to surrender custody as a condition of placement.
 It is possible that parents are financially responsible for some of the payment for out of home placement.